turn resolutions into results

 A - Achievable - Is your goal realistic, considering your life, circumstances, and limitations?
 Rather take smaller steps instead of biting off more than you can chew.

 R - Relevant - Is this goal relevant and important to you?
 Are you doing it for the right reasons?
-We often set resolutions to please a spouse, a colleague, or to prove something, but it's not really what we want for ourselves.
+We often set resolutions to please a spouse or colleague or to prove something, but it's not really what we want for ourselves.

 T - Time-bound - Similar to achievable, set a realistic time frame (and deadline) to achieve your goal.
 Focus on small wins to get to your end goal.
 See it as forming a habit to keep you on the right track.